pouya-codes/singularity_create_groups/README.md

                         Optional method to balance patches.
 Can choose (1) ('group', 'overall', 'category') or (2) one of ('group=cap_amt', 'overall=cap_amt', 'category=cap_amt').In the case (1), we will balance out the patches in every group, category, or overall (see description for more details).
 In case (2), we will cap the number of patches in every group, category, or overall to the number cap_amt.
                          (default: None)

-  --dataset_origin DATASET_ORIGIN
+  --dataset_origin [DATASET_ORIGIN ...]
-                        The origins of the slide dataset the patches are generated from.
-One of ('ovcare', 'tcga') (default: ovcare)
+                        List of the origins of the slide dataset the patches are generated from.
+Could be ('ovcare', 'tcga') (default: ovcare)

   --patch_location PATCH_LOCATION